adonespitogo/Ado-BBS/README.md

 It is a rails 5+ api-only forum engine with PHP+HTML front-end which you can drop into cheap php/html hosting sites.

 ## Use Case
 I have a rails (API-only) app which is the base API for my business transactions.
-I wanted to create a forum site using a diferrent domain (ie: forum.mydomain.com), and to constraint usage of the forum to my rails users only.
+I wanted to create a forum site using a diferrent domain (ie: forum.mydomain.com), outside of my rails app and to constraint usage of the forum only to my users/customers.
 I've looked into many forum engines and none of them seem to fit my need.

 The solution I can think of is to create an engine for my rails app and separate [front-end static files](https://github.com/adonespitogo/Ado-BBS-angular) that I can drop into cheap hosting sites and communicate to my main rails backend API.